di-unipi-socc/FogDirSim/README.md

  - Try to add an already inserted tag
  - Tag a device
  - Published LocalApp
+ - Created new Deployment (myapp)
+ - Installed/Uninstalled an application on a device

 ## Infrastructure
 In order to be executed, this simulator requires the infrastructure on which the operation has to be simulated.